alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-so by changing the incentives of transparency if I'm making but you need to think about that if you want to promote transparency so there's some examples of honesty let's talk next about reliability so going going back to one of the examples from earlier you perhaps wouldn't trust riding in a stranger's car but if you had lots of
+so by changing the incentives of transparency if I'm making but you need to think about that if you want to promote transparency

+{% slide suspicious-minds 34 %}

+ let's talk next
+about reliability

+{% slide suspicious-minds 35 %}

+ so going going back to
+one of the examples from earlier you perhaps wouldn't trust riding in a stranger's car but if you had lots of